 AMCP Committee Service

 Committees are essential to supporting the work of AMCP and its mission to improve patient health by ensuring access to high-quality, cost-effective medications and other therapies.
-Members are encouraged to apply to one of AMCP’s many committees.
+The call for committee volunteers opens in early September and closes early November.

 Which committee would make the best use of your skills and talents?